-In this portion of the Sermon on the Mount, Jesus carried the teaching from the letter to the Spirit and illustrated His teaching with six examples.
+In this portion of the Sermon on the Mount, Jesus carried the teaching from the letter of the Law to the spirit of the Law and illustrated His teaching with six examples.
 He repudiated human traditions and proclaimed the spiritual principles of the Law.

-- 1. Murder: Jesus connected murder with anger and hatred, teaching that worship was not acceptable when there is hatred in the heart. - 2.
+- 1. Murder: Jesus connected murder with anger and hatred, teaching that worship is not acceptable when hatred is in the heart. - 2.
 Adultery: Jesus taught that adultery begins with the lustful look.
 Adultery is in the eye and heart before the outward act. - 3.
 Divorce: Jesus taught that neither husband nor wife has the right to dissolve the marriage relationship except for the single cause of unfaithfulness. - 4.
 Oath: Jesus prohibited all forms of profanity and a man's word must be as good as his oath. - 5.
-Retaliation: There would be no place of personal revenge. - 6.
+Retaliation: There should be no place of personal revenge. - 6.
 Love of one's enemies: Our love must be universal, without distinction of race or class.
 By loving one's enemies, a person can rise to the highest ideal possible, that of perfection.